 Opiates have attracted more and longer-running public concern than any other drug except alcohol.
 (An online search for alcohol rehab in Los Angeles still returns 8–10 times the results as one for opioid rehab, though few official statistics are available.)
 Opium poppies were cultivated in the Middle East nearly 5,500 years ago; opium was used as medicine in ancient Greece and China.
 The first opiate to generate widespread addiction awareness was morphine, discovered in 1806 Germany but drawing major attention after its use by Civil War army doctors led to high addiction rates among veterans.
 Heroin was the drug of addiction concern from the 1960s through the early 1980s—the same time period when the medical community’s indiscriminate use of oxycodone-based painkillers was laying foundations for today’s prescription-opiate-addiction epidemic.
 As recently as 2000, the hospital-accrediting Joint Commission declared, “There is no evidence that addiction is a significant issue when persons are given opioids for pain control.”

 Of course, all this should be adequate evidence that the odds are against a non-addictive opioid’s ever being discovered.
-Even methadone, still used in heroin treatment centers as a safe replacement drug, causes enough addiction to rate a pageful of its own drug treatment centers in Los Angeles alone—and so far, no alternate opiate has been proved to have a better record.
+Opiate replacement drugs, still used in heroin treatment centers as a safe replacement, causes enough addiction to rate a pageful of its own drug treatment centers in Los Angeles alone—and so far, no alternate opiate has been proved to have a better record.

 All of which to say, there’s a pile of opioid types and a dozen ways to become addicted—and getting off is never easy or pleasant.
 The #1 rule to remember: